Fleckism/SecurityPlus/SecurityPlus/14D Implement  Secure Script Environments.md

  surname = input()

-#This ends the if statement as the next line is not indented
+/#This ends the if statement as the next line is not indented Had to add /

 greeting = 'Hello ' + fullname(name,surname)